DataCloud-project/ADA-PIPE/res-util-pred/README.md

 After the environment's installation, you can activate it with `conda activate lstm_prediction`.

-The Jupyter dependency is also included in this environment, but the Python kernel `lstm_prediction` has to be chosen inside a Jupyter notebook in order to execute the code inside the notebook.
+Since Jupyter dependency is also included in this environment, select the Python kernel `lstm_prediction` to execute the code inside the notebook.

-Then the next step is to run the scheduler: ```python3 updateDeployment.py```
+Then, run the update deployment: ```python3 updateDeployment.py```

 ## Architecture